 The student-athlete will be responsible for obtaining signatures on the "attendance" form from your professor/instructor at the end of each day's class in which they do have an institutional excuse for.

 As is stated on their financial aid agreement, student-athletes receiving athletics-based financial awards may have their scholarship reduced or cancelled if they fail to attend all classes, with the exception of excused absences, and participate at the level expected of all students.

 Early Registration for Student-Athletes

 Student-athletes are afforded the opportunity to participate in early registration, enabling student-athletes to accommodate practice schedules while continuing to make progress towards graduation.
 Student-athletes are grouped with seniors and honor students for registration, which is typically two weeks before the general student population.
-In order to utilize priority registration, student-athletes must have all holds cleared from their account and meet with their academic advisor for advisement and activation.
-Clearing holds is strictly the responsibility of the student-athlete although Academic Services does send a "holds report" out to coaches in the three weeks prior to early enrollment.
-Academic Services staff assists student-athletics with early enrollment at the HLC conference rooms and Skydome computer lab from 6:45am-9am on the day of early enrollment.
+In order to utilize priority registration, student-athletes must have all holds cleared from their account and meet with both their academic advisor for advisement and activation and athletic coordinator.
+Clearing holds is strictly the responsibility of the student-athlete although Student-Athlete Development does send a "holds report" out to coaches in the three weeks prior to early enrollment.
+Student-Athlete Development staff assists student-athletics with early enrollment.
 Student-athletes are highly encouraged to take advantage of this session.